PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/README.md

 This subproject focuses on a foundational problem in AI-first systems:

-**Most documentation is written for humans — but increasingly consumed by AI.**
+**Most documentation is written for humans, but increasingly consumed by AI.**

 When AI agents rely on human-oriented content, teams encounter issues such as:
 - Ambiguous instructions